alewir/Hypercube_Evo-EZ/README.md

 * X/Y endstops are optical
 * Z uses a sexbolt to auto-calibrate the klicky probe offset

-Here is some preview: https://photos.app.goo.gl/oEmggmtv33Dq1pdY6
+Here is some preview: [here on yt](https://www.youtube.com/shorts/g4zk68t5uF8)